Arushi-Handa/Data-Science-and-Python-Portfolio/README.md

-# Data Science, Machine Learning, and Python Portfolio
+# Data Science and Machine Learning Portfolio
 This repository contains Data Analytics and Machine Learning work implemented using Python.

 ## Data Analyzation and visualization using Python's Pandas, Matplotlib, and Seaborn libraries